boxblinkracer/phpunuhi/README.md

 # only export single set "storefront"
 php vendor/bin/phpunuhi export ... --set="storefront"

+# only export translation entries that are not yet completely translated in all locales.
+php vendor/bin/phpunuhi export ... --empty
 ```

 > For more options and arguments of the formats please see the appendix below!